syncfusion-content/wpf-docs/wpf/Blend-Support.md

 # Getting Started with Blend Support

-Essential® WPF control's Style and Template can be editable in Expression Blend and this section explains the same.
+Essential&reg; WPF control's Style and Template can be editable in Expression Blend and this section explains the same.

 ## Edit Control Style in Expression Blend